 Kimberly Flanagan: Solder Fortification® Preforms are a type of preform that are used in conjunction with solder paste for PCB assembly.
 They help to reduce voiding and increase the amount of solder volume in your joint.

 Phil Zarrow: What are some of the applications that you've seen these used for?

 Kimberly Flanagan: Some of the applications that solder fortifications can be used for are pin-in-paste applications to increase the amount of solder volume, or in conjunction with BTCs, or even leaded components, to help increase the amount of solder volume or decrease the amount of voiding

-Phil Zarrow: I've personally used these to work with pin-in-paste or intrusive soldering, and I like the fact that they're invisible to the process because they come on tape and reel and my pick-and-place machine just sees them as another component, so I'm not adding another machine or process.
+Phil Zarrow: I've personally used these to work with pin-in-paste or intrusive soldering, and I like the fact that they're invisible to the process because they come packaged on tape & reel and my pick-and-place machine just sees them as another component, so I'm not adding another machine or process.

-Kimberly Flanagan: That's one of the most beneficial parts of the solder fortifications is that they come in tape & reel so you can include them into your PCB assembly process without incorporating a separate process, so they can be used right with your placement of your components, and you're not adding any other steps.
+Kimberly Flanagan: One of the most beneficial aspects of the solder fortification preforms is that they come in tape & reel so you can include them into your PCB assembly process without incorporating a separate process, so they can be used right with your placement of your components, and you're not adding any other steps.

 Phil Zarrow: Right.
 My pick-and-place machine just sees them as another chip component.